50 Years of Experience in NJ Bankruptcy Law

 Bankruptcy Lawyers in East Brunswick NJ

-bankruptcyThe decision to file for personal bankruptcy is never an easy one, even with the number of bankruptcy applications on the rise due to the current economic situation in New Jersey and the rest of the country.
-At Cosner Law Group, we are here to explain your legal options and help you make the key decisions regarding whether bankruptcy is the right choice for you and which option best suits your needs.
+Cosner Law Group’s experienced lawyers can explain your legal options and help you make the effective decisions regarding whether bankruptcy is the right choice for you and which option best suits your needs.

 Chapter 7 Bankruptcy Relief in New Jersey

 Chapter 7 bankruptcy provides a “fresh start” to individuals who qualify.
-Generally, when a chapter 7 bankruptcy is filed, creditors are required to stop efforts to collect a debt, actions to repossess property and proceedings to foreclose a mortgage without Court permission.
+Generally, when a Chapter 7 bankruptcy is filed, creditors are required to stop efforts to collect a debt, actions to repossess property, and proceedings to foreclose a mortgage without Court permission.
 The requirement that creditors cease all efforts to collect – known as the “automatic stay” – provides you with breathing room and allows you the opportunity to get back on your feet.

-Certain debts, however, are “non-dischargeable” in chapter 7 bankruptcy.
+Certain debts, however, are “non-dischargeable” in Chapter 7 bankruptcy.
 Examples of non-dischargeable debts include:

 • Alimony and child support